AngusGMorrison/doppel/readme.md

 Each Get request to the Doppel is non-blocking and preemptible via a `context.Context`.
 Even where a template must be parsed for the first time, concurrent requests for other templates proceed freely.

 **Package documentation**: https://godoc.org/github.com/AngusGMorrison/doppel

+## Why?

+This is an over-engineered solution to a simple problem.
+You can almost certainly afford to parse all of your templates into memory at application start.
+Rather, doppel is a study in advanced concurrency patterns and concepts using goroutines, and an exploration of the trade-offs between using CSPs over locks.

 ## Schematics
 At the core of doppel are `CacheSchematics` and `TemplateSchematics`.
 A `CacheSchematic` is an acyclic graph of named `TemplateSchematic`s that collectively describe how to build a complete template from component parts.